The Detroit Regional Chamber’s Data and Research team tracks key statistics highlighting the Detroit Region’s automotive economic growth and recovery.

 -

-Michigan Vehicle Production Decreased in October
+Michigan Vehicle Production Increased in December

 - Michigan Automotive Manufacturing Employment